-There are a number of courses that can be taken in merchandising, including short courses in fashion merchandising at the London College of Fashion and postgraduate taught courses and research opportunities at a variety of universities.
-Search for postgraduate courses in merchandising.
+There are a number of merchandising courses, including short courses in fashion merchandising at the London College of Fashion, and postgraduate taught courses and research opportunities at a variety of universities.

 To support those wishing to embark on a career in fashion retail there is the Fashion Retail Academy.
-The Academy aims to work in partnership with the retail industry to deliver professional and vocational training programmes, including the Level 4 Diploma in Fashion Merchandising.
+The Academy aims to work in partnership with the retail industry to deliver professional and vocational training programmes, including the Level 4 Merchandising for Fashion.

-The course has strong links with fashion retail head offices in London, which enables students to gain first-hand experience as part of their studies.
-They also offer shorter merchandising courses at introductory, intermediate and postgraduate level.
+The Academy has strong links with fashion retail head offices in London, enabling students to gain first-hand experience as part of their studies.
+Shorter merchandising courses are also offered at introductory, intermediate and postgraduate level.

-Professional qualifications that may appeal to merchandisers include those offered by the:
+Other professional qualifications that may appeal to merchandisers are offered by:

 The entry point of a retail merchandiser can vary between companies and will depend on relevant experience and qualifications.
-Usually, new entrants begin as allocators, distributors or merchandise administrative assistants (MAA).
+Usually, new entrants begin as allocators, distributors or merchandise administrative assistants (MAAs).

 There is a clear career development path in merchandising.
-Companies often have a competency-development programme in place, with a set of competencies that have to be achieved in order to qualify for the next level and gain promotion.
+Companies often have a competency-development programme in place, with a set of competencies that must be achieved in order to qualify for the next level and gain promotion.

-The next level after working as an MAA is assistant merchandiser (although in some companies, there is an additional step in between these two roles as senior allocator/senior distributor).
-It is common to remain at assistant level for a couple of years before promotion to merchandiser and then to senior merchandiser.
+The next level up from working as an MAA is assistant merchandiser, although in some companies, there is the additional step in between these two roles of senior allocator or senior distributor.
+Remaining at assistant level for a couple of years before promotion to merchandiser, and then to senior merchandiser, is common.

-Career development can be rapid but this is largely dependent on individual performance.
-It is possible to have responsibility for a large budget and a team of people within five years, and it is common to have reached senior merchandiser level within eight years.
+Career development can be rapid but is largely dependent on individual performance.
+It's possible to have responsibility for a large budget and a team of people within five years, and common to have reached senior merchandiser level within eight years.

-It is usual for a merchandiser to specialise in a certain product area, such as homeware, food or fashion, but skills and experience are transferable between products.
-It is also possible to move sideways into a business analyst role.
-However, moving between career areas within a company (from merchandising to buying, for example) is not always easy.
+Merchandisers usually specialise in a certain product area, such as homeware, food or fashion, but skills and experience are transferable between products.
+It's also possible to move sideways into a business analyst role.
+However, moving between career areas within a company (from merchandising to buying, for example) is not always as simple.